cara-tm/pat-referrers/README.md

 * `separator`: string [optional], separator sign used into the list above.
 Default: "," (comma).
 * `redirect`: [optional] section name of your redirection for referrers listed in the "list" attribute above.
 Default: empty.
 * `status`: boolean [optional], if set to 1 a "301 Moved Permanently" status is send.
 Useful to tell search engine bots that the TXP section must never more to be indexed.
 Note: in this case, redirect attribute must to be set.
 Default: 0 (no status send)
-default: string [optional], your default section name for all other visitors they don't came from websites listed in the "list" above.
+* `default`: string [optional], your default section name for all other visitors they don't came from websites listed in the "list" above.
 Default: empty = your main "default" TXP page.
 * `external`: Url [optional], a full external website Url to redirect your visitors (i.e. http://google.com as external website address).
 Default: empty.